 Ensures that action is taken.
 If managers and the organization are explicitly responsible for engagement, you are more likely to see action being taken in response to the results of an engagement survey.

 Makes the company culture first.
-Organizations that value engagement is those on the front line of employee experience practices.
-They are constantly working on ways to create a workplace culture that allows their employees to truly thrive.
+Organizations that value engagement are those on the front line of employee experience practices.
+They are constantly working on creating a workplace culture that allows their employees to truly thrive.

 Takes all responsibility off the individual.
-If employees know that they are not accountable for their own workplace experience, they may simply divert any personal responsibility onto the organization.
+If employees know they are not accountable for their workplace experience, they may simply divert any personal responsibility onto the organization.

 Learned helplessness.
-Your employees may start to feel like they have no control over their workplace experience.
+Your employees may feel like they have no control over their workplace experience.